 Damascus went 9 for 13 (.692) from the free-throw line down the stretch with Shields knocking down four straight.

 The Eagles (5-0) moved to No. 2 in the OSAA small-school rankings.

 The Damascus Christian girls also won their league opener, leading start to finish for a 36-26 decision.
 Columbia pulled to within a bucket midway through the third quarter when Ashlynn Jones responded with a layin for the Eagles.
 Damascus restored a comfortable cushion after Savannah Sullivan split a pair of defenders and converted a three-point play.

-View a photo gallery from the game at daveball.exposuremanager.com.
+View photos from the games at daveball.exposuremanager.com.

 Pick up a copy of our Friday, Dec.
 18, print edition for expanded coverage.